dji-sdk/Mobile-SDK-Tutorial/en/Android/FPVDemo/FPVDemo_en.md

 <!-- toc -->

 *If you come across any mistakes or bugs in this tutorial, please let us know using a Github issue, a post on the DJI forum, or commenting in the Gitbook.
-Please feel free to send us Github pull request and help us fix any issues.*
+Please feel free to send us Github pull request and help us fix any issues.
+However, all pull requests related to document must follow the [document style](https://github.com/dji-sdk/Mobile-SDK-Tutorial/issues/19)*

 ---